overviewer/Minecraft-Overviewer/docs/design/designdoc.rst

 transformations can be chained together simply by multiplying the transformation matrices together, only one transformation is actually done.

-This can be seen in the function :func:`textures.transform_image`.
-It takes these steps:
+This can be seen in the function :func:`overviewer_core.textures.transform_image`.
+It preforms three steps:

 1. The texture is re-sized to 17 by 17 pixels.
 This is done because the diagonal of a square with sides 17 is approximately 24, which is the target size for the bounding box of the cube image.
 So when it's rotated, it will be the correct width.
+(Better to scale it now than after we rotate it)

 2. The image is rotated 45 degrees about its center.